The city is in the process of updating its Energy Conservation Code. Learn more about the process and proposed updates.

 All Electric Requirements for New Construction and Major Renovations

-This proposed update would require that most equipment and appliances installed as part of a new construction project or major renovation to be electric.
-Natural gas appliances would still be permitted in some applications, such as commercial kitchens, scientific facilities and certain industrial buildings.
+This update will require that most equipment and appliances installed as part of a new construction project or major renovation be electric.
+Natural gas appliances will still be permitted in some applications, such as commercial kitchens, scientific facilities and certain industrial buildings.

 Electric Vehicle Infrastructure Requirements

-This proposed update would adjust existing requirements to align with new state mandates, as well as better support electric vehicle adoption rates.
+This update adjusts existing requirements to align with new state mandates, and better supports electric vehicle adoption rates.

 Residential Energy Performance

-In addition to the all-electric appliance requirements, the proposed energy code update would:
+In addition to the all-electric appliance requirements, the energy code update will:

 • Provide additional pathways for code compliance.